prasanthrangan/hyprdots/installation.md

         - use `pacman` to install package if its available in official arch repo
         - use `yay` to install package if its available in AUR

+- [d]efault
+    - exactly same as install, but with `--noconfirm` option
+    - will use default install option to bypass the user input

 - [r]estore
     - uncompress `tar.gz` files from `Source/arcs/` to the target location specified in `restore_fnt.lst`
     - copy dot files from `Configs` directory to corresponding target location specified in `restore_cfg.lst` for installed packages